facebookresearch/generic-neuromotor-interface/README.md

 > The instructions on this page are for MacOS.

 Download the full dataset (21.5 GiB) with following command and then extract the file.

+TODO: Update these links, and include comand for unpacking automaticaly?

 ```bash
 cd ~ && curl https://fb-ctrl-oss.s3.amazonaws.com/neuromotor-data/emg_data.tar.gz -o emg_data.tar.gz